-Chloe (Year 4) is curious about Megalodons and if they still exist.
-She is also interested in black holes and if the sun would turn into a black hole because of a super-nova.
-Chloe wonders if the Megalodon does exist, would it live in the Mariana Trench, the deepest part of the sea?
-She has created a painting of a Megalodon appearing in a wave with the sun turning into a black hole in the distance and has written a story exploring some imaginary adventures of the Megalodon.
+Year 4 student, Chloe, is curious about the existence of Megalodons.
+She is also interested in black holes and whether the sun would turn into a black hole because of a super-nova.
+Chloe asked, “if the Megalodon does exist, would it live in the deepest part of the sea, the Mariana Trench?”.
+As part of her investigation, Chloe created a painting of a Megalodon appearing in a wave with the sun turning into a black hole in the distance and has written a story exploring some imaginary adventures of the Megalodon.

 Year 2 student, Kenzie, loves painting, animals and using Lego.
 She considered many questions she was curious about like “why is the earth so hot in the middle?”, “why do trees help us breathe?” and “how would people move if they didn’t have a brain?”.
 Kenzie decided to explore the question, “why do cats hunt?”, supporting this with smaller questions such as “why do panthers have claws?”, “why do lionesses do the hunting?” and “why do tigers have stripes?”.
 She has created a habitat for wild cats out of maker and craft materials to present all the different kinds of big cats, how dangerous they are, and how hard it is to catch them.